Updated: Jan 20

 Gross Revenue FY2021: AUD $21.65M

 3. New Energy Solar (ASX: NEW)

 New Energy Solar is an Australian-based company that acquires, owns, and manages large-scale solar generation facilities.
-Since its inception in 2015, New Energy Solar has sought to create a positive social impact through its generation of green energy, whilst continuing to grow financially through the sale of this energy.
-Although New Energy Solar already facilitates solar energy production through solar plants, the company hopes to diversify into other renewable energy sources such as wind, hydroelectricity, and geothermal power, whilst also investing in battery and energy storage technologies.
+Since its inception in 2015, New Energy Solar has sought to create a positive social impact through its generation of green energy whilst continuing to grow financially through selling this energy.
+Although New Energy Solar already facilitates solar energy production through solar plants, the company hopes to diversify into other renewable energy sources such as wind, hydroelectricity, and geothermal power while investing in battery and energy storage technologies.

 Category: Solar farms

 Mercury is a New Zealand-based renewable energy provider that generates electricity from 100% renewable sources, including hydro, geothermal, and soon wind.
 Mercury has also been partnered with the Waikato Catchment Ecological Enhancement Trust, providing $5.5 million in funding over the last 13 years.
 Lastly, they are also a member of the EV100 and committed to converting their vehicle fleet to electronic or plug-in hybrids by 2030.

 Category: Solar research

 5. Contact Energy (ASX: CEN)